Welcome to the Harvard University

 Creating space for reflection is key to personal development.
 This commitment requires you to engage in that self-reflection.

 It's an enjoyable way to become a better human being!

 Here is how it works:

-...to apply to be in the program, to help us find you a great talking partner, and to help us evaluate program impact.
+...to apply to be in the program, help us find you a great talking partner, and also help us evaluate program impact.

 Just click "register" below!

 Join the Canvas course and watch, read and respond

 1. Learn the principles of effective peer coaching